 You may have to fulfill specific responsibilities on-site depending on your organization and the products or services you produce and offer.
 However, others may alternate their schedules between working from a shared office and working remotely.

 You’ll have to come up with your own set of terms and conditions.
 What criteria will you use to determine who operates in a preferred location and performs work tasks on-site?
-Will you shuffle teams so that everyone has a chance to work in both environments, or will it mostly rely on which department or job area someone belongs to?
+Will you shuffle teams so that everyone has a chance to work in both environments or will it mostly rely on which department or job area someone belongs to?
 These engagement guidelines can be the core of your hybrid team setup.

 1. Check-In On Your Employees Regularly

 You may find yourself chatting with your on-site employees more frequently if you’re supervising hybrid or virtual teams while operating from a designated shared office.
 Find time to schedule frequent fortnightly catch-ups to ensure you’re in touch with everyone in your company.
-Even a once-a-fortnight 20-minute session is sufficient to address any concerns or challenges that any of your team members may have.
+Even a once-a-fortnight 20-minute session is sufficient to address any concerns or challenges that any of your team members may have

 2. Make Information Accessible

 Miscommunication and a lack of information sharing are two of the most common problems with hybrid companies.
 To counter this, ensure that your hybrid team’s communication lines are set up and are accessible to all employees.
 It will help if you guarantee that the goal of each communications platform is well stated, acknowledged, and reinforced to avoid vital information slipping through the gaps.
-There are various hybrid software applications available that your employees can utilize to access data anywhere, anytime.
+There are various room scheduling software applications available that your employees can utilize to access data anywhere, anytime.

 3. Delegate Tasks Mindfully